fshowalter/franksmovielog.com-v1/content/reviews/the-last-seduction-1994.md

 _The Last Seduction_ is equal parts brilliant and frustrating.
 For much of its running time, it delivers a heightened satire of the film noir genre.

-Fiorentino shines as Bridgette, a noir femme fatale cranked to 11.
+Fiorentino shines as Bridgette, a noir femme fatale cranked to eleven.
 When Mike approaches her at the town’s lone bar, she dismisses him, saying, “Go find yourself a nice little cowgirl and make nice little cow babies and leave me alone.”

 “I'm hung like a horse,” he whispers.
 “Think about it.”